 Don’t get me wrong, there are some that do, but most don’t.
 I certainly don’t.
-The majority of my moolah comes from freelance gigs where I do photography, social media management, travel writing, or graphic design for other bloggers and travel brands.
+The majority of my moolah comes from freelance gigs where I do travel writing, content management, social media management for travel brands.

 BUT… the strange thing is that nearly all of my freelance gigs have come about because of my blog.
 So while I don’t make all that much money directly from blogging, it is still the reason that I am able to find work as a freelancer.

 I also know plenty of travel bloggers who work part-time or full-time for brands in the travel industry, and I can guarantee that when they interviewed for the role, their blog would have been a major consideration for the brands hiring them.